 Projection aliasing is a local phenomenon that occurs for surfaces almost parallel to the light direction (see Figure 4, left).
 Reducing this kind of error requires higher sampling densities in such areas.
-Only approaches which adapt the sampling density locally based on a scene analysis can achieve this (Sections 3.2.3 to 3.5).
+Only approaches which adapt the sampling density locally based on a scene analysis can achieve this (Sections 4.3.3 to 4.6).

 Perspective aliasing, on the other hand, is caused by the perspective projection of the viewer (see Figure 4, right).
 If the perspective foreshortening effect occurs along one of the axes of the shadow map, it can be influenced by the parametrization of the shadow map.
 If a different parametrization is chosen, this will lead to a different sampling density distribution along the shadow map.
 The standard uniform parametrization has dz/ds constant, and therefore the sampling error dp/ds is large when 1/z is large, which happens close to the near plane.
-This error is very disturbing (compare Figure 5).
-In order to reduce perspec-
+This results in a small number of samples spent on objects near the camera, which makes the effects of this error very noticeable. (compare Figure 5).
+In order to reduce perspective aliasing, there are several approaches to distribute more shadow map samples near the viewer, either by using a different parametrization, or by splitting the shadow map into smaller parts (Sections 4.2 and 4.3).